lenishu/QGhana2022/README.md

 ## Contribution

-Please make a pull request or create an issue for _reporting typo_ or _your corrections_.
+Please make a merge request or create an issue for _reporting typo_ or _your corrections_.

 Please create an issue for _your questions_, _initiating a discussion_, or _proposing a contribution_.

-_Bronze is being developed under [QEducation departmant](https://qworld.net/qeducation/) of QWorld._
+_Bronze has been developed under [QEducation departmant](https://qworld.net/qeducation/) of QWorld._

 ## Installation